 I may receive a commission if you purchase through links in this post.

-Welcome to another edition of the Real Food Holidays Blog Carnival – Sukkot 2010 edition.
+Welcome to another edition of the Real Food Holidays Blog Carnival – Sukkot 2011 edition.
 Link up your holiday recipes, share your menu ideas, and tips.
-Bloggers: link up your posts using the linky tools.
-Non-bloggers join the conversation by leaving your ideas in the comments below.

-1. Share a post from your blog using the widget below.
+1. Share a post from your blog using the widget below (link to your specific post, not your blog’s homepage).

 (Under “Name” include your name and a description of your post)